djalbat/xgl-server/README.md

 ```

 Embedding the image map JSON within the HTML in this way will make it available to any JavaScript running in the browser.
-Specifically, if you want to get hold of the `imageMapJSON` variable then you can destructure the `window` object:
+Specifically, if you want to get hold of the `imageMapJSON` variable then you can destructure the `globalThis` object:

 ```
-const { imageMapJSON } = window;
+const { imageMapJSON } = globalThis;
 ```

 Finally, here are the signatures of the two main functions that XGL Server provides: